scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 For encryption, the Secret Network is using (AES-SIV)[https://tools.ietf.org/html/rfc5297], which does not pad the ciphertext.
 This means it leaks information about the plaintext data, specifically what is its size, though in most aspects it's more secure than other padded encryption schemes.
 Read more about the encryption specs [in here](protocol/encryption-specs.md).

+Most of the below examples talk about an attacker reveiling which function was executed on the contract, but this is not the only type of data leakage that an attacker might target.

+Secret Contract developers must analyze the privacy model of their contract - What kind of information must remain private and what kind of information, if revieled, won't affect the operation of the contract and its users.

 ## Differences in input sizes

 An example input API for a contract with 2 `handle` functions: